FHA Loans

 FHA Advantages:

-• lower total down payment, as little as 3% of the sales price plus closing costs can be financed
+• lower total down payment, as little as 3.5% of the sales price

 • lower closing cost